tuub/theses-publisher-policies/policies.md

 Permitted for preprint

 #### Special requirements
-* Unpublished articles: reference to publisher and journal, giving the date of submission is recommended (e.g. "Draft version 1.3, 1/5/16.
+* Unpublished articles: reference to publisher and journal, stating the date of submission is recommended (e.g. "Draft version 1.3, 1/5/16.
 This paper has not been peer reviewed.
 Please do not copy or cite without author's permission.")
-* Published articles: include fixed statement "© American Psychological Association, [Year].
+* Published articles: include fixed statement "©American Psychological Association, [Year].
 This paper is not the copy of record and may not exactly replicate the authoritative document published in the APA journal.
-Please do not copy or cite without author's permission.
 The final article is available, upon publication, at: [ARTICLE DOI]"

 #### Source
 * [APA Journals® Internet Posting Guidelines](https://www.apa.org/pubs/journals/resources/internet-posting-guidelines)